AI systems recommend your competitors more than you.

 A long-form intelligence dossier.

-Every page becomes a work order.
+Go to the hub →Every page becomes a work order.

 A scored URL becomes a scoped fix.
 Each work order names the bottleneck, the action, the effort, and the affected buyer queries — pulled directly from the report.